Gsom1/tasolar/README.md

 ```
 php bin/console messenger:consume new_transactions
 ```
-it processes transactions one by one but in many threads concurently, there is a shared lock for card number as well in case different consumer get transaction for the same card.
+it processes transactions one by one but in many threads concurrently, there is a shared lock for card number as well in case different consumer get transaction for the same card.